localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 ### Instance Metadata Service

-LocalStack Pro supports the [Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) which can be used to retrieve information about the running instance.
+LocalStack Pro supports the [Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) which is used to retrieve information about the running instance.

-Currently a limited set of [metadata categories](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-categories.html) are implemented.
-If you would like support for more metadata categories, please make a feature request on [GitHub](https://github.com/localstack/localstack/issues/new/choose).

 Both IMDSv1 and IMDSv2 can be used.
 LocalStack does not strictly enforce either versions.
-If the `X-AWS-EC2-Metadata-Token` header is present, LocalStack will use IMDSv2, otherwise it will fall back to IMDSv1.
+If the `X-aws-ec2-metadata-token` header is present, LocalStack will use IMDSv2, otherwise it will fall back to IMDSv1.

 To create an IMDSv2 token, run the following inside the EC2 container: